bashgame/PyGDS-Final/README.md

       contains it? (character position in the str, not index of char)
 * Given a length *n*, how many Repeats of length *n* occur in all sequences contained in the FASTA file?
-    * How many times does each Reapeat occur?
+    * How many times does each Repeat occur?
     * Which repeat of length *n* occurs most frequently?

 ### Definitions